kylesluder/objc-namespaces/README.md

 Method definitions that do not have a corresponding declaration visible to the compiler at the point of definition belong to the namespace of their containing `@implementation` block.

-Method Resolution
+Compatibility with Legacy Code
 =====

+Legacy code that interfaces with namespace-aware code will emit selectors that do not belong to any namespace.
+Such selectors are called _legacy selectors_.
+To implement backwards-compatibility, a new comparison between selectors is defined:

+* Qualified selectors are considered equal if and only if their namespaces and keywords are equal.

+* Legacy selectors are considered equal if and only if their keywords are equal.

+* A qualified selector is considered "compatible with" a legacy selector if and only if their keywords are equal.

-When resolving a selector to a method at runtime, the dispatch machinery follows a certain resolution order, where _S_ refers to the selector being dispatched and _C_ is the class for the receiver (or a metaclass if the receiver is a class).
+When resolving a legacy selector to a method at runtime, the dispatch machinery follows a certain resolution order, where _S_ refers to the selector being dispatched and _C_ is the class for the receiver (or a metaclass if the receiver is a class).

 1. If a matching method is found on _C_ that belongs to the same namespace as _S_, that method is chosen.
 Only one such method can exist.